AlexJReid/blog/content/posts/dynamo-import.md

     feb 1927
 }
 ```

+For a full example, take a look at [example.csv](https://github.com/AlexJReid/dynamodb-dev-importer/blob/master/example.csv).

 ## Key ideas
 - Table consists of partition key `pk: S` and sort key `sk: S` - their meaning varies depending on the item